apache/jackrabbit-oak/oak-doc/src/site/markdown/nodestore/segment/overview.md

 Windows, regular file access is always enforced and this option is ignored.

 The optional `--compactor [String]` argument can be used to pick the compactor type to be used.
 Valid choices are *classic* and *diff*.
 While the former is slower, it might be more stable, due to lack of optimisations employed by the *diff* compactor which compacts the checkpoints on top of each other.
 If not specified, *diff* compactor is used.

+In order to speed up offline compaction for remote Segment Stores, three new options were introduced for configuring the destination segment store where compacted archives will be written and also to configure a persistent disk cache for speeding up segments reading during compaction.
+All three options detailed below **apply only for remote Segment Stores**.

+The required `--target-path DESTINATION` argument allows to specify a destination where compacted segments will be written. `DESTINATION` must be a valid path/uri for the new compacted Segment Store.

+The required `--persistent-cache-path PERSISTENT_CACHE_PATH` argument allows to specify the path for the persistent disk cache. `PERSISTENT_CACHE_PATH` must be a valid path.

+The optional `--persistent-cache-size-gb <PERSISTENT_CACHE_SIZE_GB>` argument allows to limit the maximum size of the persistent disk cache to `<PERSISTENT_CACHE_SIZE_GB>`.
+If not specified, the default size will be limited to `50` GB.

 To enable logging during offline compaction a Logback configuration file has to be injected via the `logback.configurationFile` property.
 In addition the `compaction-progress-log`